caufieldjh/awesome-bioie/README.md

 ### Other Datasets

-*[MIMIC-III](https://mimic.physionet.org/) - [paper](https://www.nature.com/articles/sdata201635) - deidentified health data from ~60,000 intensive care unit admissions.
+* [MIMIC-III](https://mimic.physionet.org/) - [paper](https://www.nature.com/articles/sdata201635) - deidentified health data from ~60,000 intensive care unit admissions.
 Requires completion of an online training course (CITI training) and acceptance of a data use agreement prior to use.

 [Back to Top](#contents)

 ## Ontologies and Controlled Vocabularies

 * [RxNorm](https://www.nlm.nih.gov/research/umls/rxnorm/index.html) - [paper](https://academic.oup.com/jamia/article/18/4/441/734170) - Normalized names for clinical drugs and drug packs, with combined ingredients, strengths, and form, and assigned types from the Semantic Network (see below).
 Released monthly.
 * [SPECIALIST Lexicon](https://lexsrv3.nlm.nih.gov/Specialist/Summary/lexicon.html) - [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2247735/) - a general English lexicon that includes many biomedical terms.
 Updated yearly since 1994 and still updated as of 2019.
 Part of UMLS but does not require UTS account to download.
+* [UMLS Metathesaurus](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/index.html) - [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC308795/) - Mappings between >3.8 million concepts, 14 million concept names, and >200 sources of biomedical vocabulary and identifiers.
+It's big.
+It may help to prepare a subset of the Metathesaurus with the [MetamorphoSys installation tool](https://www.nlm.nih.gov/research/umls/implementation_resources/metamorphosys/help.html).
+Requires UTS account.
 * [UMLS Semantic Network](https://semanticnetwork.nlm.nih.gov/) - [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2447396/) - Lists of 133 semantic types and 54 semantic relationships covering biomedical concepts and vocabulary.
 Is the Metathesaurus too complex for your needs?
 Try this.
 Does not require UTS account to download.

 [Back to Top](#contents)